Increasingly sought after by self builders and home improvers, underfloor heating makes it onto many a wish list, and it’s not hard to see why.

 A whole-house underfloor heating system will feature separate pipe runs to each room or ‘zone’.
 This provides the opportunity to control the temperature and timing of each zone to suit occupancy patterns.
 For example, the living room may need to be warm through the evening while bedrooms need to be heated later in the day.

 Underfloor heating costs from around £20/m2 to £40/m2 installed.
-Factors such as the size of the property, the amount of heating the building needs and whether it is a new build, renovation or conversion, will impact on the cost.
+These figures will vary depending on the size of the property, the amount of heating the building needs and whether it is a new build, renovation or conversion.

 The thickness of the screed in which the warm wet pipes sit will have a dramatic impact on how the system is used.